ALL ABOUT PRONG COLLARS FOR GERMAN SHEPHERD DOGS

 Here are some ways in which prong collars can be used in an unsafe way for dogs:

-• Inadequate understanding of dog training: Improper use of prong collars often arises when owners or trainers lack the necessary experience or knowledge of correct training techniques.
+Improper use of prong collars often stems from dog owners or trainers who lack the necessary experience or knowledge of correct dog training techniques.
 It is imperative to acquire proper education, seek guidance from professional trainers, and understand the specific needs of the dog to ensure their well-being and welfare.
 Emphasizing positive reinforcement techniques and training methods based on rewards should always remain the primary focus in dog training.

 What size prong collar should I buy for my GERMAN SHEPHERD dog?